pratyush0000/ping/README.md

 CONTROLS

 Player 1 (Yellow Faction):
-Move: WASD
+Move: WASD,
 Fire : Left Ctrl

 Player 2 (Red Faction):
-Move: Arrow Keys
+Move: Arrow Keys,
 Fire : Right Ctrl

 Battle it out in the cosmos to prove your supremacy in "SpaceWar"!